My research interests are centred on the synthesis, structure, and applications of:

 Specific areas of recent interest:

-The synthesis and characterization of polyborate salts containing cationic transition-metal complexes is being investigated.
+The synthesis and characterization of polyborate salts containing cationic transition-metal complexes and non-metal cations is being investigated.
 Transition-metal coordination compounds as cations have been chosen because of their steric bulk, high charge, and their abilty to form many H-bonds donor interactions with groups in their second coordination shell.
 The aim of this work is to investigate their structure directing effects and to engineer novel polyborate anions.

 2. Lewis acidity measurement

 Organoborates are being studied as potential Lewis acid catalysts, and 31P NMR spectroscopy is being used to measure the Lewis acidity of the organoborate species.
 This technique uses Et3PO as a probe molecule, and reports Gutmann's AN numbers.
 This Lewis acidity measurement method is often referred to as the 'Gutmann-Beckett method'.